 Taxi is expensive and if you intend to travel far – the cost may surpass that of renting a car.

-7. It’s best to rent a car when travelling in Okinawa
+7. It’s best to rent a car when traveling in Okinawa

-Renting a car in Okinawa isn’t expensive and can cut down travelling time and bring you to numerous attractions scattered around the main island of Okinawa.
-We rented a car from OTS at about ¥3000 a day (approx. S$38).
+Renting a car in Okinawa isn’t expensive and can cut down traveling time and bring you to numerous attractions scattered around the main island of Okinawa.
+We rented a car from OTS at about ¥3000 a day (approx. S$38) during low season.
+You can view live car rental rates here.

 Tips: Don’t forget to apply for international driving licence before arriving at Okinawa.
 Singaporeans can apply it at AA for a fee of S$20 (link).